 Man Accused Of Threatening To Kill Supporters Of Trump And New York Congressman

-An angry man almost ran over a campaign volunteer in his car after threatening to kill supporters of President Trump and Rep. Lee Zeldin at the New York Republican congressman's campaign headquarters on Long Island Friday, police said.
+An angry man almost ran over a campaign volunteer in his car after threatening to kill supporters of President Trump and Rep. Lee Zeldin at the New York Republican congressman's campaign headquarters on Long Island on Friday, police said.

 Martin Astrof, 75, confronted Donato Panico at Zeldin's campaign office in Nesconset on Friday morning at 11:15 a.m., according to Suffolk County police.
-As he got into his car to leave, Police say Astrof almost hit Panico as he backed up his car and drove off.
+As he got into his car to leave, Police say Astrof almost hit Panico as he backed up and drove off.
 He was arrested outside his home in Nesconset shortly after.

 Astrof has been charged with making a terroristic threat and reckless endangerment, police said, and he was jailed overnight awaiting an expected arraignment on Saturday.
 The New York Daily News reports that Astrof's lawyer declined to comment on the case.